 - In order to be competitive for an award, applicants must satsify the selection criteria.

-- Applicants must complete a current FAFSA before applying.
+- Applicants must complete a current FAFSA before they can be awarded a scholarship.
 Available online or see the Financial Aid Office for details.
 The priority filing date for the FAFSA is March 1.

 - Applicants must fill out the departmental application.
-Click on the link for a fillable PDF which can be emailed as an attachment (email@example.com) or printed and brought to the Math Office (Petty 116).
-Your application must be submitted by April 1 for consideration.
+Your application must be submitted by April 15 for consideration.
 By filling out this application, you will be considered for all of the departmental scholarships listed below.

 - Graduate students must also have a letter of reference from their advisor addressing the selection criteria.
 This can be sent from the advisor via email to email@example.com.